-nLab terminal object in a quasi-category
+nLab terminal object in an (infinity,1)-category

 Contents